fhumbertodf/dicionario/Textos7.md

+## 266 - Making Cookies

+>*Ummmm.
+Something smells good!
+My friend's mom is making cookies.
+They are chocolate chip, my favourite!
+I think I'll go home and ask my mom if we can make cookies, too.
+I run all the way home and rush through the door.
+I yell, "Mom, Mom!"
+She comes out from her bedroom, her eyes wide.
+"What?" she answers, a little worried.
+I breathlessly ask if we can please, pretty please, make cookies.
+She smiles and says, "I guess so."
+"YES!"
+I reply.
+First mom tells me to get out the cooking stuff; so I get out the mixer and bowl, the measuring cups and spoons and the cookie sheets.
+Then she tells me to get out the recipe book.
+I remind her that the recipe is on the chocolate chip package.
+"Right," she says.
+Then she asks me to look at the recipe and get out the things we need: like flour, sugar and butter.
+We set the oven temperature to 350 degrees F. Then, we mix all of the flour and other stuff (ingredients) together.
+Last, we add the chocolate chips.
+We drop the batter by big teaspoons full onto the cookie sheets.
+We set the timer for 12 minutes and just sit back and enjoy the good smell!
+The buzzer rings.
+We take the cookies out.
+Oh, do they look good!
+We don't even wait for them to cool down.
+Both Mom and I get a big glass of cold milk and two big warm cookies each.
+Yum!
+Yum!
+Want to join us?!*

+## 267 - Stars in the Midnight Sky

+>*"Twinkle, twinkle, little star, how I wonder what you are; up above the world so high, like a diamond in the sky, twinkle, twinkle little star."
+This is a little poem/song I always say when I am outside, and I see the stars.
+When I see the first star of the night, I sometimes say this one: "Star light, star bright, first star I see tonight; I wish I may; I wish I might, have the wish I wish tonight."
+Do you have a special thing to say about the stars?
+Stars are beautiful bright spots in the sky.
+Stars are usually seen at night when it is dark.
+We can't see them in the day time because the sun is so bright, the brightest star of all.
+I like staying up late just to look at the stars.
+One time I was outside at midnight, and the stars seemed to sparkle and dance.
+They really did look like diamonds dancing in the sky!
+If you watch the stars long enough, you may see a falling star or a shooting star.
+I have seen both.
+A falling star is where the star just seems to drop, and it leaves a trail of what appears like star dust.
+A shooting star is very beautiful.
+It "shoots" across the sky leaving a long trail of colourful "star dust."
+Shooting stars seem to brighten up the whole sky.
+They usually seem quite close to the earth.
+Have you ever watched the stars and got the urge to reach out and touch them, or even to join them in their secret dance?
+I wonder what it would be like to see a star up close.
+Would it look like the moon?
+Maybe one day when I am older, I will go up in a rocket ship and visit the dancing stars in the midnight sky!*

 Article #68
 Music
 A song comes on the radio.
 My lips start to move, singing along.
 My fingers start to snap;